pranigopu/pranigopu.github.io/docs/philosophy/epistemology/3-direct-experience.md

 **Sense-perception**:

 The irreducible form of direct experience (irreducible in terms of other experiences or conscious units) drawn from the senses.
+A sense is a point of direct contact between reality and consciousness (direct contact means contact unmediated by one's consciousness; such a contact has to exist because consciousness has a starting point).

 ---